-The Federal Fair Housing Act (Title VIII of the Civil Rights Act) offers protection from discrimination based on race, religion/creed, national origin, familial status, or disability when buyers or renters are looking for housing.
+The Federal Fair Housing Act (Title VIII of the Civil Rights Act) offers protection from housing discrimination based on race, color, religion, sex, familial status, national origin, or disability when buyers or renters are looking for housing services.
+Most states also have their own Fair Housing Act in place.

-The Texas Fair Housing Act was designed to protect individuals from discrimination in the sale and rental of housing.
-It is essential to be aware of the Texas Fair Housing Act's requirements to ensure compliance and protect everyone involved with your rental property from potential violations.
+The Fair Housing Act in Texas was designed to protect individuals from discriminatory housing practices during the sale or rental of a property.
+It is essential for housing providers to be aware of Fair Housing requirements to ensure compliance and protect everyone involved with your rental property from potential violations.

-In this blog post, we will look at how these measures ensure individuals have access to safe and fair housing opportunities in Texas!
+In this blog post, we will look at how these measures ensure individuals have access to fair and safe housing opportunities in Texas!

 What Is the Fair Housing Act?

-The Fair Housing Act is a federal law that protects people from discrimination when renting, buying, or financing a home.
-It was created to help protect individuals and families from the effects of housing prejudice.
+The Federal Fair Housing Act is a federal law that protects people from housing discrimination when renting, buying, or financing a home.
+It was created to help protect individuals and families from the effects of discriminatory housing practices.
+It is regulated by the US Department of Housing and Urban Development.

-The act states that it is illegal to discriminate against someone based on their race, color, national origin, religion, sex, familial status, or disability.
-This includes refusing to rent or sell housing and setting different terms and conditions for sale or rental on the basis of these characteristics.
+The act states that it is illegal to discriminate against someone based on their race, color, religion, sex, national origin, familial status, or disability.
+This includes offering different housing services, refusing to rent or sell housing, and setting different terms and conditions for sale or rental on the basis of these characteristics.

 What the Texas Fair Housing Act Covers

-The Texas Fair Housing Act, also known as Chapter 301 of the Government Code, is a law protecting people from being discriminated against because of their race, color, religion, sex, national origin, disability, or familial status when they are trying to rent or buy a property in the state of Texas.
+Also known as Chapter 301 of the Government Code, this act is a law protecting people from discrimination because of their race, color, religion, sex, national origin, disability, or familial status when they are trying to rent or buy real estate in the state of Texas.

 Fair Housing Based on Familial Status

-The act prohibits discrimination based on familial status, meaning that a landlord cannot refuse to rent to someone because they have children or are expecting a baby.
+The act prohibits housing discrimination based on familial status, meaning that a landlord cannot refuse to accept an applicant for your rental because they have children or are expecting a baby.

-The act also prohibits discrimination based on disability, meaning that landlords must make reasonable accommodations for tenants with disabilities and allow them the same access to rental properties as other tenants.
+The act also prohibits housing discrimination based on a physical or mental disability, meaning that housing providers must make reasonable modifications for tenants with disabilities and allow them the same access to rental properties as other tenants.
 They must instead look at the individual's qualifications and ability to pay rent, just as they would with any other tenant.

-What the Texas Fair Housing Act Doesn’t Cover
+What the Fair Housing Act in Texas Doesn't Cover

-This can be an important factor to consider when it comes to buying or renting a property.
-For example, the Texas Fair Housing Act does not cover marital status, income source, sexual orientation, certain criminal convictions, drug or illegal substance addiction, and the threat of harm.
-It is essential to understand these exclusions when purchasing or leasing a property.
+This can be an important factor to consider when it comes to buying or renting a home.
+For example, the Fair Housing Act does not cover marital status, income source, sexual orientation, certain criminal convictions, drug or illegal substance addiction, and the threat of harm.
+It is essential to understand these exclusions when purchasing or leasing a house or unit.

-Being informed on these matters can make all the difference in a successful and safe real estate transaction.
+Being informed on these matters can make all the difference in a successful and safe real estate transaction that allows buyers or renters to exercise their fair housing right.

-The Texas Fair Housing Act applies to the sale and rental of all housing in Texas, with certain exemptions.
-These exemptions include single-family home sales without a broker or agent, owner-occupied multifamily homes with four or fewer units, religious groups and private clubs, appraisals, housing for older people, and maximum occupancies.
+The Fair Housing Act applies to the sale and rental of all housing in Texas, with certain exemptions.
+These exemptions include single-family home sales without a broker or agent, owner-occupied housing with four or fewer units, religious groups and private organizations, appraisals, housing for older people, and maximum occupancies.

 Certain Single-Family Home Sales